EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-2_simulating_measure_points.md

 ## Step 2.
 Defining and Uploading the Simulation Data Sample

-1. In the list of simulators, click **... > Define Sample** for the simulator you just created.
+1. In the list of simulators, click **Edit Sample** for the simulator you just created.

 2. Click **Download** in the pop-up window.

 3. Input the simulation data sample in the downloaded template.

     - The first column **timeOfDay** refers to the _relative time stamp_: you can enter the relative timestamp within one day (24 hours) using the format H:MM:SS.
-    - The rest of the column headers are for the names of model points.
-You only need to enter the identifier of the model point to be simulated rather than entering all model points.
+    - The rest of the column headers are for the measurement points that are defined in the device model.
+You only need to enter the identifier of the measurement points to be simulated rather than entering all of them.
-    - The content under the header are point values.
+    - The values are simulated measurement point values.
 If the data type is array, the format is [value1, value2, value3, ...].
 Leave the cell empty if there is no value at the current time point.

-4. In the pop-up window, click **Upload** to upload the simulation data.
+4. When completed editing the template, in the **Define Sample** pop-up window, click **Upload** to upload the simulation data.

 5. Click **OK**.

-See [AESC_DEMO_Easy.csv](media/AESC_DEMO_Easy.csv) for a sample data upload template.
+See [AESC_DEMO_Easy.csv](media/AESC_DEMO_Easy.csv) for a ready-to-use template with simulated data.

 ![](media/upload.png)

-When we create the alert rule later, we will be setting the alert threshold to 60 milliampere.
+When we create the alert rules later, we will be setting the alert threshold to 60 milliampere.
 So in this sample, we need to modify the value in the `current` column so that at least one value is above 60 to trigger the alert "Current is above threshold".

 The best practice is setting some values above 60 at earlier moments so that you do not have to wait long to see an alert triggered.
-In this tutorial, the time zone where the author is is UTC+08:00.
+In this tutorial, the time zone of the author is UTC+08:00.
 The time is 10:00 when the author is writing this tutorial.
 Setting abnormal values at 0:02:00, 0:07:00, and 0:10:00, will therefore trigger alerts at 10:02:00, 10:07:00, and 10:10:00 of the author’s local time.

 ![](media/sim_data.png)